Setup Guide & Installation

 - Ensure no unfiltered devices are on the line.

-Fibre/Fixed Wireless Internet Setup Guide (Dynamic IP)
+Fibre / Fixed Wireless Internet Setup Guide (Dynamic IP)

-a modem/router connected via the WAN (Ethernet) port.
+This guide explains how to set up Fibre-to-the-Premises, Fixed Wireless, or NBN services using a modem/router connected via the WAN Ethernet port.
 These services do not use the VDSL port.

 1. Equipment Needed

-- Modem/Router with a WAN (Ethernet) port
+- Modem/router with a WAN Ethernet port

 - Power supply for modem/router

-- Ethernet cable (RJ45)
+- Ethernet cable, RJ45

 2. Physical Connection

-- Plug one end of an Ethernet cable into the UNI-D port (usually Port 1) on the NBN NTD.
+- Connect the modem/router: plug one end of an Ethernet cable into the UNI-D port, usually Port 1, on the NBN NTD.
+Connect the other end to the WAN/Internet port of your modem/router.

 3. Modem/Router Configuration

-- Go to WAN / Internet Settings.
+- Go to WAN or Internet Settings.

 - Select WAN / Ethernet as the connection type.

-- Ensure NAT and DHCP Server are enabled (for home networks).
+- Ensure NAT and DHCP Server are enabled for home networks.

-3. Save and apply
+- Save and apply settings.

 4. Verification